Ampere Computing

-Ampere Computing LLC is an American semiconductor company that designs ARM-based central processing units (CPUs) with high core counts for use in cloud computing and data center environments.
-Founded in 2017 by former Intel president Renée James, the company is headquartered in Santa Clara, California, and is privately held with backing from investment firms including The Carlyle Group.
+Ampere Computing LLC is an American fabless semiconductor company that designs ARM-based central processing units (CPUs) with high core counts for use in cloud computing and data center environments.
+Founded in 2017 by former Intel president Renée James, the company is headquartered in Santa Clara, California, and operates as an independent subsidiary of SoftBank Group since November 2025.

 History

-Ampere Computing was founded in the Fall of 2017 by Renée James, ex-President of Intel, with funding from The Carlyle Group.
+Ampere Computing was founded in fall 2017 by Renée James, ex-President of Intel, with funding from The Carlyle Group.
 James acquired a team from MACOM Technology Solutions (formerly AppliedMicro) in addition to several industry hires to start the company.
 Ampere Computing is an ARM architecture licensee and develops its own server microprocessors.
 Ampere fabricates its products at TSMC.

 In April 2019, Ampere announced its second major investment round, including investment from Arm Holdings and Oracle Corporation.
 In June 2019, Nvidia announced a partnership with Ampere to bring support for Compute Unified Device Architecture (CUDA).
 In November 2019, Nvidia announced a reference design platform for graphics processing unit (GPU)-accelerated ARM-based servers including Ampere.

-In the first half of 2020, Ampere announced Ampere Altra an 80-core and Ampere Altra Max a 128-core processor without the use of simultaneous multithreading.
+In the first half of 2020, Ampere announced Ampere Altra, an 80-core processor, and Ampere Altra Max, a 128-core processor, without the use of simultaneous multithreading.

 In March 2020, the company announced a partnership with Oracle.
-In September of that year, Oracle said it would launch bare-metal and virtual machine instances in early 2021 based on Ampere Altra.
+In September 2020, Oracle said it would launch bare-metal and virtual machine instances in early 2021 based on Ampere Altra.

 In November 2020, Ampere was named one of the top 10 hottest semiconductor startups by CRN.

 In May 2021, the company announced a partnership with Microsoft.
-In July of that year, Ampere acquired OnSpecta, an AI technology startup.
-After the acquisition, the companies were able to demonstrate four times faster acceleration on Ampere-based instances running AI-inference workloads.

 In April 2022, Ampere said that it had filed a confidential prospectus with the U.S. Securities and Exchange Commission, signaling its intent to go public.

 In June 2022, HPE announced their Gen11 ProLiant system would use Ampere Altra and Ampere Altra Max Cloud Native Processors.

 In July 2022, Google announced T2A instances using Ampere Altra in the Google cloud and in August 2022 Microsoft announced their instances of Ampere running in Azure.

 On March 19, 2025, investment holding company SoftBank Group announced it will acquire Ampere Computing for $6.5 billion.
-The deal is set to close in the second half of 2025.
-Ampere will remain an independent subsidiary with its headquarters in Santa Clara, California.
+The deal finalized in November 2025, with Ampere remaining as an independent subsidiary with its headquarters in Santa Clara, California.